Gainesville, Georgia: Arts and theater

-The Arts Council is a non-profit organization focused on providing Gainesville residents with a broad variety of visual, performing, and literary arts..
+The Arts Council is a non-profit organization focused on providing Gainesville residents with a wide variety of visual, performing, and literary arts..
 The Arts Council is located in the Smithgall Arts Center, which is a former two-story train depot that the Arts Council purchased from CSX Transportation in 1992.
 In early 2020, they broke ground on an expansion to include a new 6,300 sr. ft. pavilion that features an outdoor stage and other multi-functional facilities.
 The ribbon was officially cut on this expansion on April 16, 2021, and named the “Gladys Wyant Performing Arts Pavilion” in honor of Gladys Wyant, who has been the executive director of The Arts Council for the previous 37+ years.
 This venue, known by many as "The Gladys", has quickly become one of the most popular event venues in Gainesville and North Georgia, as a whole.

 The Quinlan Visual Arts Center is a non-profit arts association initially founded as the Gainesville Arts Association in 1942.
 The Quinlan Visual Arts Center acts as an exhibit, with multiple galleries on display throughout the year, as well as an event center.
 It is also an affiliate of the Arts Council and provides art classes for both children and adults.

 The Gainesville Symphony Orchestra (GSO) was a volunteer orchestra founded in 1982 as the Lanier Symphony Orchestra.
 However, due to a lack in funding during the Great Recession, the GSO shut down in 2013 after almost 30 years of operation.

 Gainesville is also home to the Gainesville Ballet Company which is a partnership with Brenau University and the Gainesville School of Dance.
 One of their more popular performances throughout the year is Tchaikovsky's The Nutcracker.

 Alta Vista Cemetery is a graveyard located just outside Downtown Gainesville.
 The famous Confederate general James Longstreet is buried here.
 Other notable gravesites include: several Georgia governors, an astronaut, a rocket scientist, a circus performer, and that of poultry pioneer Jesse Jewell (whom Jesse Jewell Parkway, Gainesville's main thoroughfare, is named after).